-Sex workers to join May Day march
+Sex workers join May Day march

-Sex workers to join Glasgow May Day march
+Sex workers join Glasgow May Day march

-A group of sex workers are to take part in the May Day march in Glasgow for the first time.
+A group of sex workers have taken part in the May Day march in Glasgow for the first time.

-Campaigners from the charity Scot-Pep and the Sex Worker Advocacy and Resistance Movement will attend.
+Campaigners from the charity Scot-Pep and the Sex Worker Advocacy and Resistance Movement attended the event.

 The protest is part of efforts to decriminalise sex work and to win better protection against deportation for migrant sex workers.

-The May Day march on Sunday will be led by members of the Glasgow Equal Pay Campaign.
+The May Day march on Sunday was led by members of the Glasgow Equal Pay Campaign.

-With this year marking the 100th anniversary of women being given the right to vote, the focus will be on equality.
+With this year marking the 100th anniversary of women being given the right to vote, the focus was on equality.

-The sex workers taking part will be also be highlighting the problem of violence against those working in the industry.
+The sex workers taking part were also be highlighting the problem of violence against those working in the industry.

+Scot-Pep tweeted afterwards: "So many good reactions today - someone came up to us and said 'I've been part of the trade union movement for decades, good on you for being being here!"'

 Speaking ahead of the demonstration, sex worker Harley said: "I've never been a part of a workers' movement before, but I think it is vital for sex workers to be visible in places like this.